arjunssat/Credit_Card_Fraud_Detection/README.md

 * Machine Learning and Deep Learning Algorithms such as Ensemble Models (RandomForest, XGBoost, LightGBM, etc.), KNN, Neural Networks, Autoencoders, etc. These algorithms are trained on labeled data, and the model learns to predict the labels for the unseen data.
 Labeled data can be expensive to gather.

 <br><br><br>
-Challenges in Credit Card Fraud Detection
+Challenges in Credit Card Fraud Detection's

 The challenges involved in credit card fraud detection project is primarily the data itself.
 The data is heavily imbalanced, i.e., the count of data labeled as fraudulent is way less than the data labeled as non-fraudulent data.
 This makes it extremely tricky to train the model as it tends to overfit for the majority class and underfit for the minority class.
 Techniques like oversampling, undersampling, cost-sensitive learning, etc. can be used to deal with this.
 The metrics used for the final model are different from standard evaluation metrics of accuracy, AUC-ROC, etc.